-What is Emergency Sickness Protection?
+What is Emergency Sickness Protection in a Rental Car?

 5. Emergency Sickness Protection ("ESP"): ESP is available at select locations to renters who are non-U.S. citizens including Canadians who possess valid non-U.S. passports at the time of rental.
 ESP provides certain medical benefits for some sicknesses that may occur during rental periods of thirty days or less.
 ESP also covers individuals possessing valid non-U.S. passports at the time of rental traveling with the renter.
 Benefits include up to $10,000 per person for reasonable and customary cost of necessary medical care for covered sickness, including (A) medical or surgical treatment; (B) hospital services, supplies, x-rays and laboratory fees; (C) local ambulance and (D) visits to a physician’s office, and are subject to a $100 deductible per person per sickness.
 ESP does not provide coverage for any sickness for which symptoms began or treatment received during the twelve months prior to the beginning of the rental period; expenses incurred outside of the U.S.; expenses for eyeglasses, contact lenses or hearing aids; losses incurred while participating in racing, professional club, intercollegiate or interscholastic sports; losses from an accident, cardiovascular disease, cancers tumors, tuberculosis, organ transplant, congenital conditions, deviated septum, cosmetic surgery, dental care, sexually transmitted diseases, birth control, fertility/infertility treatment, pregnancy, miscarriage, abortion, and emotional or mental disorders of any kind; and losses while traveling against the advice of a physician or while traveling for the purpose of receiving medical treatment.
 ESP does not apply in Mexico.

-- Any illness that starts before or after the rental,
+- Any illness that starts before or after the rental

-- Any pre-existing condition,
+- Any pre-existing condition

-- Vision, dental, or hearing coverage,
+- Vision, dental, or hearing coverage

-- Any form of accident,
+- Any form of accident

-- Participation in organized sports,
+- Participation in organized sports

-- Cancer or tumors,
+- Cancer or tumors

-- Anything related to pregnancy,
+- Anything related to pregnancy

-- Travel against physician orders,
+- Travel against physician orders

-- Travel to seek medical care.
+- Travel to seek medical care